NioDeBacker/NioDeBacker/README.md

 - 👋 Hi, I’m @NioDeBacker
 - 👀 I’m interested in web and mobile app development
-- 🌱 I’m currently learning Spring Boot
+- 🌱 I’m currently learning Kotlin and C#
-- 📫 How to reach me nio@telenet.be
+- 📫 How to reach me: nio@telenet.be or nio.debacker@student.hogent.be

 <!---
 NioDeBacker/NioDeBacker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.